Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR: Related Work

 \section{Related Work}

 \textbf{Evaluating OCR Capabilities of Multimodal Large Models.} OCR has evolved from early commercial tools~\cite{mori1992historical} to modern approaches divided into pipeline systems~\cite{wang2024mineruopensourcesolutionprecise,GROBID,shen2022vila} and end-to-end models~\cite{Nougat,got2}.
 Recent multimodal large models have demonstrated impressive OCR capabilities, evaluated through both module-level benchmarks~\cite{OCRBench, OCRBench_v2, yang2024ccocr, PubLayNet, fox, Nougat, got2}.
 However, these benchmarks lack data diversity and comprehensive evaluation.
-System-level approaches like olmOCR~\cite{olmocr} and MinerU~\cite{he2024opendatalab,wang2024mineruopensourcesolutionprecise} enhance OCR and document understanding, but a key limitation remains: existing frameworks mainly emphasize global accuracy, overlooking the reliability of individual outputs—a critical issue when OCR results feed downstream models.
+System-level approaches like olmOCR~\cite{olmocr} and MinerU~\cite{he2024opendatalab,wang2024mineruopensourcesolutionprecise} enhance OCR and document understanding, but a key limitation remains: existing frameworks mainly emphasize global accuracy, overlooking the reliability of individual outputs—a critical issue when OCR results feed downstream models~\cite{dai2025careful,dai2025evinote}.
+Similarly, these models have also been extended to cross-modal generation tasks including text-to-image~\cite{liang2025textcengen}, video-audio~\cite{openmoss_mova_2026}, and text-to-3D~\cite{xiang2025sel3dcraft}, highlighting the potential for broader applications.
 Our proposed Consensus Entropy metric directly addresses this gap by providing a \textbf{training-free approach to estimate output reliability at the instance level.}